48 months full time

 A first-class or upper-second-class honours degree and/or Master’s degree in environmental engineering, microbiology or related environmental and life sciences programmes.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

-EPSRC studentships which fund full fees are offered to successful UK/EU students.
-The scope and topic of these projects vary and will appeal to applicants from a range of subject backgrounds and research interests.
+The EngD EPSRC studentship funds full fees for a successful UK/EU student.
+The scope and topic of the studentships vary each year and will appeal to applicants from a range of subject backgrounds and research interests.